inkstitch/inkstitch/collections/_docs/en/003-010-guided-fill.md

 Underlay in Guided Fill doesn't follow the guide line, but uses the fill angle which can be defined in the underlay [params](/docs/stitches/fill-stitch#underlay).

-## Samples Files Including Guided Fill Stitches
+## Sample Files Including Guided Fill Stitches

 {% include tutorials/tutorial_list key="stitch-type" value="Guided Fill" %}